1. General information about the collection of personal data

 We shall store your personal data for the duration of any funding relationship with you.
 After the funding relationship has ended, your data shall generally be stored for a further 10 years, provided that this is not precluded by any statutory retention periods ,or to the extent that you do not request the erasure of your data.
 Please note that your right to the erasure of data may be restricted by statutory retention obligations that we are required to adhere to.

-We shall only pass on your personal data to agencies that require your data to fulfil our responsibilities.
+We shall only pass on your personal data to agencies that require your data to fulfill our responsibilities.
 We may require the assistance of certain service providers for this.

 3. Your rights